 How to Find a Good Auto Repair Shop

-For the counts of complaints reported for the Attorney General's office, we have attempted to include only complaints that relate to auto repair work (as opposed to complaints about bodywork, new or used car sales, etc.).
+For the counts of complaints reported for the Attorney General’s office, we have attempted to include only complaints that relate to auto repair work (as opposed to complaints about bodywork, new- or used-car sales, etc.).
 Although the BBB categorizes complaints it receives into broad categories, these categories don’t separate out complaints relating to auto repair work.
-For all of the shops on our Ratings Tables, we have included those complaints that fell into the category of problems with product/service, which accounted for the most complaints filed against independent auto repair shops.
+For all of the shops on our Ratings Tables, we have included those complaints that fell into the problems with the BBB’s “product/service” category, which accounted for the most complaints filed against independent repair shops.
 We did not count complaints that were categorized as relating to advertising/sales, billing/collection, delivery, or guarantee/warranty issues.
 Click here for more information on reported complaint counts and rates.

-The figure below shows that consumer complaint information can be a very meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
-Shops with no complaints on file were rated “superior” for “overall quality” by 87 percent of their surveyed customers; shops with seven or more complaints were rated “superior” for “overall quality” by only 63 percent of their surveyed customers.
+Consumer complaint information can be a meaningful indicator of quality: There is a correlation between the number of complaints and scores on our customer survey.
+Shops with no complaints on file were rated “superior” for “overall quality” by 88 percent of their surveyed customers, on average; shops with five or more complaints were rated “superior” for “overall quality” by only 65 percent of their surveyed customers.

 In our Ratings Tables, you can filter listings to view only companies that perform warranty work for car manufacturers, which indicates which shops belong to new-car dealerships.